 Eva M. Bernal is the Administrative Assistant for The Budd Center.
-She is responsible for providing administrative, operational and event support for the team.
+She is responsible for providing administrative, operational and program support for the team.
 Eva has more than 5 years of experience in various industries.
-Her newfound passion for Higher Education motivated her to join The Budd Center.
-She obtained a Bachelor’s of Science in Business Administration from UT Dallas and is currently working toward her MBA in Accounting from TWU.
+Her passion for Higher Education motivated her to join The Budd Center.
+She obtained a Bachelor’s of Science in Business Administration from UT Dallas and is currently working toward her MBA in Accounting from SMU.

 Dana Stoltz Gray, Ph.D.

-Dana Stoltz Gray is the Project Director for The School Zone.
+Dana Stoltz Gray is the Director of Community Collaboration and Evaluation.
 She is responsible for increasing the capacity of TSZ nonprofit partners to deploy effective interventions to high-needs students by providing individual coaching, support and technical assistance.
 Dana will accomplish this by working with TSZ's Professional Learning Communities to collaboratively develop targeted responses to student needs.
 She will provide PLCs with student data, trend analyses and coaching as well as facilitate resource management with TSZ partnering schools.
 She serves as the interventionist for the Academic Support PLC as well as the Social and Emotional Health PLC.

 Dana has more than 25 years of experience in developing and implementing research-based educational initiatives at the local, regional and state levels.
 She is an experienced trainer, consultant and coach in the areas of leadership, educational reform, PLCs, positive behavioral supports, responses to intervention, special education programming/compliance, and college and career readiness.
 Dana is passionate about implementing systems and interventions to change outcomes for at-risk youth.
 She holds a Bachelor’s degree in psychology from Idaho State University and a doctorate in school psychology from the University of Oregon.